NETWAYS/support-collector/README.md

 ## Answer File

-With providing an answer-file you can customize the collection by your needs.
+By providing an answer-file you can customize the data collection.
-In addition to some general control values that customize the collection, further details of modules can also be collected and configured that are not included by default.
+In addition to some general control values that customize the collection, further details for modules - that are not included by default - can be collected and configured.

 The answer-file has to be in YAML format.
 To generate a default answer-file, you can use `--generate-answer-file`.

 To provide an answer-file, just use `--answer-file <file>.yml` or `-f <path>.yml`.
 With using this, the wizard will be skipped.